-Second, use rubbing alcohol to further clean the tire.
-This will be done after you wash the tires with soap and a brush.
-The alcohol essentially acts as an extra step to further remove contaminants from the tire.
-The key is to use alcohol sparingly since it can dry out rubber products.
-Put some rubbing alcohol on a towel and wipe the entire tire clean.
+After scrubbing the rubber, use some rubbing alcohol to further clean the tire.
+The alcohol essentially acts as an extra step to further remove contaminants from the tire’s sidewall, and should be used sparingly, as it can dry out rubber rather quickly.
+A modest splash of rubbing alcohol on a microfiber towel or applicator pad will be all that is needed to wipe the entire tire clean.

 Here is what you’ll need: